 An SBA disaster loan can be used to repair or replace real estate, personal property, machinery and equipment, and inventory and business assets.
 But don’t go thinking that you could use one to expand your operations.
 The rules clearly state that it’s only intended to restore things to the way they were before the disaster.

-Here’s a quick look at the different varieties of disaster loans offered by the SBA:
+Here’s a quick look at 3 different types of SBA disaster loans not directly related to federal action in response to the coronavirus crisis:

 For those living in a declared disaster area and who have been victims of a disaster, there may be relief available through these loans.
 It’s worth noting that even though these loans are provided through the SBA, you don’t need to actually own a business to qualify.

 If your business or organization is within a declared disaster area and sustained damage during that disaster, you can apply for one of these loans.
-They provide up to $2 million and are intended to help you replace or restore any damaged property.
+Common examples include a hurricane or flood.
+These loans provide up to $2 million and are intended to help you replace or restore any damaged property.

 This loan is specifically earmarked for business owners who employ a military reservist called to active duty.
 In these situations, the SBA funding can help your business with operating expenses.

-If a presidential disaster is declared in your area, you need to first register with the Federal Emergency Management Agency (FEMA).
+Once a Presidential disaster is declared in your area, you need to first register with the Federal Emergency Management Agency (FEMA).
 To get started, call FEMA at 1-800-621-3362 or visit DisasterAssistance.gov.

 After you’ve gotten a registration number from FEMA, you’re ready to complete your SBA online application.
 You’ll need to have the following information handy: